yuyash/docker-amazon-linux-systemd/README.md

 # Amazon Linux 2 Docker Image with systemd

-This project includes a `Dockerfile` to build an image for using `systemd` on Amazon Linux 2 container.
+This repository includes a `Dockerfile` to build an image for using `systemd` on Amazon Linux 2 container.
 It also includes `docker-compose.yaml` which is a sample for starting the image.

 ## Before Using This Package